 When you perform a hypothesis test of a population proportion p, you take a simple random sample from the population.
 The conditions for a binomial distribution must be met, which are: there are a certain number n of independent trials meaning random sampling, the outcomes of any trial are binary, success or failure, and each trial has the same probability of a success p.
 The shape of the binomial distribution needs to be similar to the shape of the normal distribution.
 To ensure this, the quantities np' and nq' must both be greater than five (np' > 5 and nq' > 5).
-In this case the binomial distribution with $\mu = np$ and $\sigma = \sqrt{npq}$ .
+In this case the binomial distribution of a sample (estimated) proportion can be approximated by the normal distribution with $\mu = np$ and $\sigma = \sqrt{npq}$ .
 Remember that q = 1 - p.
 There is no distribution that can correct for this small sample bias and thus if these conditions are not met, we simply cannot test the hypothesis with the data available at that time.
 We met this condition when we first were estimating confidence intervals for p.